 - 3 ounces soft goat cheese (*plain or herbed)

-- Combine the whole wheat flour, all-purpose flour, and salt in the bowl of a large food processor.
+- Prepare Quiche Dough: Combine the whole wheat flour, all-purpose flour, and salt in the bowl of a large food processor.
 Pulse several times to mix thoroughly.
 Add the cold, cubed butter, and pulse 10-12 times until the butter is incorporated and the butter is no smaller than pea-sized—you want the butter pieces to be in varying sizes, some small and others slightly larger.
 This will result in the flakiest crust.

 - Add the ice water, and pulse until the dough just begins to clump together loosely.